mynameisariel/katy-youth-hacks-2023-planet365/README.md

 ## How I built it

 Planet365 was built with the [Flutter](https://flutter.dev/?gclid=CjwKCAjw8ZKmBhArEiwAspcJ7jwlAdEnxVp5-90ODMhUwawUXVW9voYbsZU03B1jkuA5hy-L7oBsJRoChZUQAvD_BwE&gclsrc=aw.ds) framework.
 It was launched using [Firebase](https://firebase.google.com/?gad=1&gclid=CjwKCAjw8ZKmBhArEiwAspcJ7sh9y9FZvyDRZqst6ZYj2FhXlrtzS_Jzt4dkYO7LOrbPdY0Jtbfp3RoCXhgQAvD_BwE&gclsrc=aw.ds).
+The language used by the Flutter framwork is called Dart.
+Firebase then uses Javascript to launch the web app.
 The IDE that I used to develop it is [Visual Studio Code](https://code.visualstudio.com/).

 Going into this hackathon, I was a complete beginner with the Flutter toolkit as well as the language used by it called Dart.
 A couple days before the hackathon started, using online tutorials and experimenting on my own, I was able to familiarize with the various functionalities of this framework.
 This project was successful thanks to a number of resources: